vgurianov/uml-sp/docs/tutorial.md

 ## 3. Formal describe of software
 In UML2 SP this step is a *Design* workflow.A *Design model* is an artefact of *Design* workflow.<br>

 In this workflow select a platform, programming language, and design of algorithms for operations of classes.
-The design of the communication process in Fig. 7 depends on the programming language.<br/>
+The design of the communication process in Fig. 7 depends on the programming language.
+For Analysis model can be created several Design models for different programming language.<br/>
 This workflow requires a lot of time.<br/>
-It can be said that the Design Model should provide synchronization between the Analysis Model and the program code.
-For Analysis model can be created several Design models for different programming language.<br>
+It can be said that the Design Model should provide synchronization between the Analysis Model and the program code. <br>

 In our case, we select C++ and parallel programming (but not concurrent programming).<br> The StarUML v.5.0 do not support [MDA(Model-driven architecture)](https://en.wikipedia.org/wiki/Model-driven_architecture) in full.
 So, end step execute in hand mode.
 Let the code be prepared.<br>